artetxem/vecmap/README.md

   - EN AN  |  Coverage: 64.98%  Accuracy: 76.59% (sem: 79.63%, syn: 75.27%)
 ```

-If you want to work with your own dataset instead, you should follow the following steps:
+If you want to work with your own settings or dataset instead, you should follow the following steps:

 1. Normalize the source and target embeddings (`normalize_embeddings.py`).
 We recommend using length normalization followed by dimension-wise mean centering for best results.
 2. Project the source embeddings into the target embedding space (`project_embeddings.py`).
 We recommend using an orthogonal mapping for best results.